CompIsle/Morgan-Unit-13/DesignNotes.md

 Each Picture had to be re-sized down to fit but yet the iPhone 12 Mini I belive has an invisable border around it, thats why its lower than the others.
 I never fixed it as Documentaion was inmortant.

 This was the first Wireframe and Webpage to be finsihed, it took about 4-5 weeks started in January.
 I've done small asjustment since but nothing major, Text Adjusments, re-sizing, refining... ect.

+ The Idea was simple rows of phones and buy/purchases buttons at the bottom, thats all the page needs and the page is an expanaded version of that original idea.